wavemaker/docs/learn/how-tos/building-pwa-app.md

     - 128x128
     - 96x96
     - 72x72
 3. Image file naming should be an icon-<size>.png.
-For example, icon-384x384.png
+For example, `icon-384x384.png`.

 [![](/learn/assets/pwa/pwaIconsFolder.png)](/learn/assets/pwa/pwaIconsFolder.png)

-4. Re-deploying the app can reflect the above changes.
+4. Re-deploying the app reflects the above changes.

 :::note
 - In case of any missing icon(s), the nearest resolution will be used from the “pwa-icons” directory.

 **Example:**

 In the above image, we have uploaded two different image sizes.
-But the chrome browser uses 128x128, which is missing, while PWA generation will use 384x384 size as the app icon.
+But the chrome browser uses 128x128, which is not present, while PWA generation will use 384x384 size as the app icon.
 - If no icon is present in the “pwa-icons” directory, WaveMaker default icons will be used.
 - As of now, only PNG format images are supported.
 :::

 ## Steps to Install PWA in Mobile Devices

-The above features can be applied in mobile as well (Android and iPhone).
+The above features can be applied in mobile, including, Android and iPhone.
 To install the app on mobile, load the deployed app URL in Chrome browser and add the app to the home screen/install the app.

 [![](/learn/assets/pwa/mobileInstall.png)](/learn/assets/pwa/mobileInstall.png)